Cervavac Vaccine

 Q. How safe is the Cervavac Vaccine?

 Cervavac Vaccine is safe and well tolerated among patients.
 The vaccines usually undergo years of testing before being licensed by the health authorities and remain under continuous monitoring for safety.
-Side effects with Cervavac Vaccine are mild to moderate in intensity and commonly include pain, swelling and redness at the injection site and headache.
+Side effects with Cervavac Vaccine are mild to moderate in intensity and commonly include pain, swelling, redness at the injection site, and headache.

-Content on this page was last updated on 10 May, 2024, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 10 February, 2025, by Dr. Rajeev Sharma (MBA, MBBS)